-My background is a secular one, but as a child having been surrounded by quite a few churches strewn about.
-When I was very little, however, there was a time when we were forced to go to Sunday school; we were disturbed by every moment of it.
+My background is a secular one, but as a child I was surrounded by quite a few churches strewn about.
+So, when I was very little ... there was a time when we were forced to go to Sunday school; and, we were disturbed by every moment of it.
 It was a different era, you see, where children were seen but not heard.
 So, I guess you can only imagine it if you didn’t share this same experience in some form or another.
-After coming of age and attending art school, however, my mind told me to push all the limits.
-Nothing was ‘off the table.’
-At least until the year I was propositioned by, both … my favorite female and male teachers, to take our relationship to the next level; not in an obtuse way, mind you, but very respectfully and considerate of my feelings and blossoming desires at the time.
+Later, after coming of age and attending art school, my mind told me to push all the limits—nothing was off the table—at least until the year I was propositioned by both of my favorite teachers, one female and one male, to take our relationship to the next level; not in an obtuse way, mind you, but very respectfully and considerate of my feelings and blossoming desires at the time.
 Thankfully, I had already met my soul-mate and learned enough under-grad-world-religion to know that I was actually a Jew born into the body of a Goy.
 I loved growing up as a non-Jew, but not as much as having ultimately found my people-dom.

 It’s a complex thing, “people-dom.”
 I came from a ‘people,’ but I became aware of another, and possibly a more suitable people.
 I had already traversed Christian theologies, from Episcopalian as a child to Jehovah’s Witnesses as a young adult.
-I even explored the local Hare Krishna Temple to be sure of my path, but ultimately, after reading from cover-to-cover my father’s (exploration into other realms in collage) Khumash, I found something that resonated with my soul.
+I even explored the local Hare Krishna Temple to be sure of my path, but ultimately, after reading cover-to-cover from my father’s (exploration into other realms in collage) Khumash, I found something that resonated with my soul.
 The Five Books of Moses spawned everything in the western world, I told myself at the time.
 The underlying philosophy of Judaism didn’t attempt to deny or omit other faiths, I told myself at the time.
-And, at the time, I was ready to build the world into something that made sense to me, and (I told myself at the time) could maybe make sense to others.
+And, at the time, I was ready to build the world into something that made sense to me, and could (I told myself at the time to feel comfortable dipping my toes into...) maybe make sense to others.

 For more comics, click: https://www.doronoll.com/comics